 - The school employs a minimum of one Learning Support Assistant (LSA) for each class.
-Special Needs Assistants (SNAs) work with those children who are issued an EHCP and work across the school to further support children with SEND - The school has a nurture group which runs on two afternoons a week and supports children with varying needs.
-The children may lack social skills which could present a barrier to them making effective progress in their learning.
+Special Needs Assistants (SNAs) work with those children who are issued an EHCP and work across the school to further support children with SEND - The school has a nurture group which runs on two afternoons a week and supports children with varying needs (this is temporarily on hold due to the COVID-19 pandemic).
+Children attending this group may lack social skills which could present as a barrier to them making effective progress in their learning.
 They may have poor self-esteem and low confidence which may make them reluctant to attempt new learning.
-The nurture group is run by LSAs who are appropriately trained and their work is overseen by the SENDCo - The school has an ELSA (Emotional Literacy Support Assistant) and a 'FEIPs listens' practitioner (Framework for Enhanced Individual Pastoral Support) who works with individual children who may need emotional support in order to be ready to learn
+The nurture group is run by LSAs who are appropriately trained and their work is overseen by the SENDCo - The school has an ELSA (Emotional Literacy Support Assistant) and a 'FEIPs listens' practitioner (Framework for Enhanced Individual Pastoral Support) who work with individual children who may need emotional support in order to be ready to learn - Outreach support is available from local special schools.
+This is to equip the school's staff in setting up systems for children who have specific learning difficulties such as autism and to help them in developing a communication system for children with little or no speech

-- Outreach support is available from local special schools.
-This is to equip the school's staff in setting up systems for children who have specific learning difficulties such as autism and to help them in developing a communication system for children with little or no speech - The school accesses support from the local Primary Behaviour Support Team who provide advice and guidance on how best to support children with social, emotional, mental health difficulties which may present as behavioural difficulties - The school has trained Learning Support and Higher Level Teaching Assistants who are able to deliver a variety of interventions that are set up to help children make accelerated progress.
-These interventions include reading programmes such as Fischer Family Trust (FFT), language and or social skills development programmes such as Early Talk Boost/Talk Boost, ICW (Information Carrying Words), Bucket Time, Leaps in Learning maths intervention and Lego Therapy.
+- The school accesses support from the local Primary Behaviour Support Team or Waterloo Outreach, who provide advice and guidance on how best to support children with social, emotional, mental health difficulties which may present as behavioural difficulties - The school has trained Learning Support and Higher Level Teaching Assistants who are able to deliver a variety of interventions that are set up to help children make accelerated progress.
+These interventions include reading programmes such as Fischer Family Trust (FFT), language and or social skills development programmes such as Early Talk Boost/Talk Boost, ICW (Information Carrying Words), Bucket Time, Number Sense booster groups and Lego Therapy.
 Further interventions include a gross motor skills development programme for those who need to develop core strength, coordination and stamina (The NHS Achieving Body Control programme (ABC)).
-There are other interventions that run across the school to support speech and language, maths, literacy, phonics development and social and emotional skills.
+There are other interventions that run across the school to support speech and language, maths, literacy, phonics development and social and emotional skills - The school has an onsite SALTA (Speech and Language Therapist Assistant) who advises staff on the best practice in supporting children with language and communication or speech sound needs.
+She also works in small groups or on a 1:1 basis with individuals requiring addition SALT support.

 At the present time, the Year R facilities are suitable for wheelchair access and there is a child's disabled toilet.
 The medical room is accessible from the Year R facilities.
-There is one further toilet suitable for wheel chair users or those with limited mobility.
 The school has been adapted to ensure that, where steps are located, hand rails are accessible to support mobility.